Java Interview Questions

 What is the super keyword in Java?

-What are the difference between an Inner Class and a Sub-Class?
+What are the differences between an Inner Class and a Sub-Class?

-An inner class is a class defined within another class, while a subclass is a class that inherits from a superclass.
-Here are some of the key differences between inner classes and subclasses:
+An inner class is a class defined within another class, whereas a subclass (also known as a derived class) is a new class that inherits from an existing class.
+Inner classes have access to the members of the outer class, while subclasses inherit members from the superclass.

 What is the default size of the load factor in the hashing-based collection?